Skip to content

 Brakes

-• Air build-up and low-pressure warnings, where fitted
+• Air build-up and low-pressure warnings behave correctly, where fitted

-• No oil, fuel, coolant or air leaks
+• Ground under the vehicle clear of fresh oil, fuel, coolant or hydraulic leaks

 • Engine oil, coolant and washer levels